-- The assets and deferred outflows of resources of the Retirement System exceeded its liabilities and deferred inflows of resources at the close of the year ended June 30, 2020.
-The Plan held \$26,620,218 of net position restricted for pension benefits.
+- The assets and deferred outflows of resources of the Retirement System exceeded its liabilities and deferred inflows of resources at the close of the year ended June 30, 2021.
+The Plan held \$35,673,834 of net position restricted for pension benefits.
 All of the fiduciary net position is available to meet the Retirement System's ongoing obligations to plan participants and their beneficiaries. - The Retirement System's funding objective is to meet long-term benefit obligations through contributions and investment income.
 The Retirement System's fiduciary net position as a percentage of the total pension liability should be considered when evaluating the Retirement System's financial health.
-Based on the June 30, 2020, measurement date, the fiduciary net position was 83.1% of the total pension liability. - For the year ended June 30, 2020, the Retirement System's net investment income of \$966,282 represents 3.7% of fiduciary net position as of the beginning of the fiscal year. - Total fiduciary net position held in trust for pension benefits increased by \$541,569, or 2.1%, primarily as a result of positive investment returns, which were reduced by the net difference between contributions to the Plan and benefits, refunds, and administrative expenses incurred by the Plan. - Members' contributions to the Plan totaled \$400,649, an increase of \$19,669 or 5.2% from the prior year, primarily as a result of a 5.7% increase in covered payroll.
-Employee contribution rates in fiscal year 2019-20 ranged from 7.5% 13.0%, same as in fiscal year 2018-19. - In order to maintain the fiscal soundness of the Plan, required employer contributions to the Plan totaled \$742,985, an increase of \$97,929 or 15.2% from the prior year, partly due to the 5.7% increase in covered payroll and partly due to increased employer contribution rates.
-Employer contribution rates ranged from 20.69% to 25.19% in fiscal year 2019-20 and 18.81% to 23.31% in fiscal year 2018-19. - Total deductions from the Plan were \$1,568,347, an increase of 6.3% from the prior year due to an increase in benefits paid during the current fiscal year, as a result of higher average retirement benefits and an increase in the cost of living (COLA) adjustments.
+Based on the June 30, 2021, measurement date, the fiduciary net position was 107.8% of the total pension liability. - For the year ended June 30, 2021, the Retirement System's net investment income of \$9,447,669 represents 35.5% of fiduciary net position as of the beginning of the fiscal year. - Total fiduciary net position held in trust for pension benefits increased by \$9,053,616, or 34.0%, primarily as a result of positive investment returns, which were reduced by the net difference between contributions to the Plan and benefits, refunds, and administrative expenses incurred by the Plan. - Members' contributions to the Plan totaled \$409,398, an increase of \$8,749 or 2.2% from the prior year, primarily as a result of a 1.6% increase in covered payroll.
+Employee contribution rates in fiscal year 2020-21 ranged from 7.5% 13.0%, same as in fiscal year 2019-20. - In order to maintain the fiscal soundness of the Plan, required employer contributions to the Plan totaled \$836,559, an increase of \$93,574 or 12.6% from the prior year, partly due to the 1.6% increase in covered payroll and partly due to increased employer contribution rates.
+Employer contribution rates ranged from 22.40% to 26.90% in fiscal year 2020-21 and 20.69% to 25.19% in fiscal year 2019-20. - Total deductions from the Plan were \$1,640,010, an increase of 4.6% from the prior year due to an increase in benefits paid during the current fiscal year, as a result of an increase in the number of payees, higher average retirement benefits and an increase in the cost of living adjustments (COLA).

-- The assets and deferred outflows of resources of the Retirement System exceeded its liabilities and deferred inflows of resources at the close of the year ended June 30, 2019.
-The Plan held \$26,078,649 of net position restricted for pension benefits.
-All of the fiduciary net position is available to meet the Retirement System's ongoing obligations to plan participants and their beneficiaries. - The Retirement System's funding objective is to meet long-term benefit obligations through contributions and investment income.
-The Retirement System's fiduciary net position as a percentage of the total pension liability should be considered when evaluating the Retirement System's financial health.
-Based on the June 30, 2019, measurement date, the fiduciary net position was 85.3% of the total pension liability.
+■ The assets and deferred outflows of resources of the Retirement System exceeded its liabilities and deferred inflows of resources at the close of the year ended June 30, 2020.
+The Plan held \$26,620,218 of net position restricted for pension benefits.
+All of the fiduciary net position is available to meet the Retirement System's ongoing obligations to plan participants and their beneficiaries.

-Management's Discussion and Analysis - Unaudited (Continued) Years Ended June 30, 2020 and 2019 (Dollar amounts in thousands)
+Management's Discussion and Analysis - Unaudited (Continued) Years Ended June 30, 2021 and 2020 (Dollar amounts in thousands)